 The size of the Davy Knot really couldn’t be any smaller, so any limited motion comes from the tippet itself, not the wraps of the knot.

-Here’s another great Tightline Productions video by Tim Flagler, perfectly demonstrating the Davy Knot.
+Here’s a great Tightline Productions video by Tim Flagler, perfectly demonstrating the Davy Knot.

 To seat the knot, grasp the tag with your fingertips next to the eye of the hook, and pull the mainline.
 Do not pull the tag end to tighten.